- Threat Beta,

 To address these factors, we have taken a range of complex questions and boiled them down to a Threat BetaTM rating, on a scale from 0-2, for the threat level faced by a company.
 This helps evaluate potential outcomes and provides a practical framework for discussing these outcomes with boards and other senior executives.

 Consider an example where your enterprise network has a Threat Beta score of 0.66, which is well below the average Threat Beta score of 1.0.
 You assess the network of an organization your company plans to acquire and obtain a score of 1.67, representing a higher risk than that currently faced by your own firm.
 By connecting to the other company’s network, your organization’s risk would rise, which might not be acceptable.
-However, if you decide to proceed with the acquision, you could use this information to renegotiate the price and add new liability escrow elements.
+However, if you decide to proceed with the acquisition, you could use this information to renegotiate the price and add new liability escrow elements.

 As a strategic element in building an information security program, Threat Beta is mostly used on a day-to-day basis by operational leaders, who making ongoing changes to the network.